 A push notification is an out-of-app alert that appears on the user’s screen when an important update occurs.
 Push notifications are a valuable way to provide your users with time-sensitive and relevant content or to re-engage them with your app.

 Sample push notification:

-Check out Braze Academy for additional best practices.
+Check out our troubleshooting section for additional best practices.

 Braze sends push notifications to Android devices using Firebase Cloud Messaging (FCM).

 In order to integrate braze push notifications into your app, you need to:

 - Set your API key on the Braze dashboard

 To get started, follow the instructions at Add Firebase to Your Android Project.